conveyal/transitive.js/README.md

 ## Storybook

-To view samples of Transitive in action, follow these steps:
+To view samples of Transitive in action, [check out the live Storybook](https://s3.amazonaws.com/transitive.js/index.html).

+You can also run this locally with:

 ```bash
 git clone https://github.com/conveyal/transitive.js